siruthesiru/pilliac/content/posts/Workin' On It/it-s-not-imposter-syndrome-i-just-suck.md

 Now that the oversharing is out of the way, it's time to plan out the pathway to Not-Sucking Town and if realizing how bad you actually are at a thing is half the battle then actually getting better at it has got to be like eight halves.

 ### Preparing A Proper Development Environment

+I'm back on a Linux machine, baby.
+No more spending days on a single-player simulation game or outdated dependencies.

+I've spent a lot (and by a lot I mean A LOT) of time in the previous years picking the flashiest Linux distribution and the most convoluted \[IDEs\]([https://www.redhat.com/en/topics/middleware/what-is-ide](https://www.redhat.com/en/topics/middleware/what-is-ide "https://www.redhat.com/en/topics/middleware/what-is-ide"))

 ### Choosing The Right Course